 Nicholas Milligan received his Bachelors in Psychology from Friends University and his advanced degree as a Master in Social Work from Wichita State University.
-For more than 15 years, he has worked with troubled youth and their families, including juveniles in the court system.
-His experience includes diverse populations in various community settings.
-Nicholas has training in Motivational Interviewing, Trauma Informed Care and Cognitive Behavioral Therapy.
+For more than 15 years, he has worked with people to help them better their lives.
+His experience includes diverse populations in various community settings including corrections, private practice, inpatient substance use treatment, inpatient psychiatric, and the Robert J. Dole VA in the outpatient substance use disorder clinic.
+Nicholas has training in Motivational Interviewing, Trauma Informed Care, Cognitive Behavioral Therapy, and SMART Recovery.
 He has worked with a variety of issues, including addiction and life transitions.
-He is a member of the National Association of Social Workers (NASW), a member of Motivational Interviewing Network of Trainers, and Phi Alpha Fraternity of Social Workers.
-In addition to being a Licensed Master Social Worker (LMSW), he is also a Licensed Abuse Counselor (LAC).
+He is a member of Motivational Interviewing Network of Trainers, and Phi Alpha Fraternity of Social Workers.
+In addition to being a Licensed Specialist Clinical Social Worker (LSCSW), he is also a Licensed Clinical Addiction Counselor (LCAC).
 With experience in individual and group therapy, from a strength-based approach, Nicholas has helped guide clients to overcome ambivalence and make lasting changes in their life.

 Creative Interventions: Trauma Informed Care